 - AR Scopes.
 Armalite Scopes are very flexible and can be used for everything, from close targets to long-range shooting.

 - Thermal Scopes.
-Versatile scopes that can be used in daytime and nighttime.
+These are versatile scopes that can be used in daytime and nighttime.
 It clears the vision and aids you in aiming amidst any weather condition.

 This is where the reticle of scope is positioned when your scope has a variable magnification power.